Kartiknagar/cs3100_o23/README.md

 automatically.
 About 500MB download and requires about 5GB storage space in hard disk when uncompressed.
 This needs to be done only once.

-After the above three steps: copy and paste the diplayed URL that starts with `http://127.0.0.1:8888` into your browser.
+After the above three steps: copy and paste the displayed URL that starts with `http://127.0.0.1:8888` into your browser.
 If you save the changes to the notebook, they are saved locally.
 As you go through the course, you will have to do `git pull` in the `cs3100_o23` directory to get the latest updates from upstream.